Best Exercises For People With Bad Knees

 Here are some benefits of Exercise that can help the knees:

-- Working on strengthening the muscles around your knee may alleviate some of the pressure on your knee.
-Strong quads may absorb the impact of landing on a knee that has been injured.
+• Strengthening the muscles around your knee may alleviate some of the pressure on it.
+Strong quads may absorb the impact of landing on an injured knee.

 Exercises For Your Knees